RuiDongDR/student_test_2025_spring/research_shell_ZhaoqianyuXiong.md

     get the line numbers.

   - How to print a list of `.out` files that contains `Error` somewhere in the file, and also print the line that includes `Error`?
+    Open new terminal at folder, and enter `grep -i "Error" *.out` to get the line numbers.

 - How would you print the second column of a space-separated file (for example, `test_data.out`) using `awk`?